UBCSailbot/docs/docs/reference/python/conventions.md

 which autogenerates docstrings that we use to document our code.
 To install this extension, go to the `Extensions` tab in vscode and search `autoDocstring` in the marketplace.

-To generate docstrings, type `"""` or `'''` at the beginning of the function that you want to document and the template will be generated for you!
+To generate docstrings, type `"""` at the beginning of the function that you want to document and the template will be generated for you!

 !!! note